bower/bower.github.io/docs/creating-packages.md

 For package name transfers, intellectual property and other disputes, please try to resolve with the owner first.
 If no resolution, please submit a ticket in the [Bower Registry repo](https://github.com/bower/registry) and the Bower Core Team will assist.

 You'll likely want to [`bower cache clean`](/docs/api#cache-clean) after your change.
-By the moment the command `unregister` is disabled, check [#2210](https://github.com/bower/bower/issues/2210) issue for more information.
+At the moment the  `unregister` command is temporarily disabled.
+You can check out this issue - [#2210](https://github.com/bower/bower/issues/2210), for more information.
 However, you can [request a package to be unregistered manually](https://github.com/bower/bower/issues/120).